jburgner/ValantInventory/README.md

 existing monitor.
 That would possibly require an additional field added to the data model to track whether a particular item has already triggered an expiration notification, but it may have some performance advantage over the current implmentation, particularly if periodic notification of expired items is acceptable.
-However, the current implemtation was chosen because it required very infrequent asyncronous data context interaction, limiting the possibility of concurrency issues.
+However, the current implementation was chosen because it required very infrequent asyncronous data context interaction, and only asyncronous reads, limiting the possibility of concurrency issues.